IHTSDO/snomed-publish/README.md

 The rules for the transformation taking place can be found in [this PDF document](https://github.com/sparkling/snomed-publish/blob/master/doc/doc1_CanonicalTableGuide_Current-en-US_INT_20130131.pdf?raw=true) [PDF].

 When you run this program, you have the option of using either a disk based embedded database (H2), or an in-memory database.
-The disk based database is slower to use, but requires a smaller memory footprint.
+The disk based database is slower to use, but has a smaller memory footprint.
 The in-memory database requires about 2Gb of heap space, to be specified on launch using the Java option '-Xmx2000m'.

 You will need to have the Java 7 JRE and Maven 3 to build the distribution jar file, and Java 7 JRE in order to run it.